-Dogs are losing hair throughout the day, and it is a regular thing.
+Dogs are always losing hair throughout the day, and it is a regular thing.
 However, sometimes, the amounts of lost hair are abnormal, and it is a sign of some health issues.
+This article helps us address the issue of why is my dog losing hair

 Alopecia is a term for a health condition when a dog has got a hairless spot or several places on its body.
 In some cases, dogs who suffer from alopecia may even have hairless patches all over their bodies.